igormiktor/arduino-EventManager/README.rst

 priority.
 You indicate an event is high priority by passing an additional constant to ``queueEvent()``, like so::

-    gMyEventManager.queueEvent( EventManager::kEventUser0, 0, EventManager::kHighPriority );
+    gMyEventManager.queueEvent( EventManager::kEventUser0, 1234, EventManager::kHighPriority );

 The difference between high and low priority events is that ``processEvent()`` will process a high priority event ahead of any low priority events.
-In effect, high priority events jump to the front of the queue (but multiple high priority events are processed first-in, first-out, but all of them before any low priority events).
+In effect, high priority events jump to the front of the queue (multiple high priority events are processed first-in, first-out, but all of them are processed before any low priority events).

 Note that if high priority events are queued faster than low priority events, EventManager may never get to processing any of the low priority